blamebutton/laravel-docker-builder/README.md

 ## Features

-* Build Docker images through the Artisan CLI
+* Build Docker images using the Artisan CLI
 * Detect PHP version and extensions
 * Bundle assets with Vite.js or Laravel Mix
 * Separate NGINX and PHP-FPM images